Seteco/Somorrostro/statsd.md

 #### TCP packets

 netdata listens for both TCP and UDP packets.
-For TCP though, is it important to always append `\n` on each metric. netdata uses this to detect if a metric is split into multiple TCP packets and will refuse to process it, if the metric is not terminated with `\n`.
+For TCP though, is it important to always append `\n` on each metric. netdata uses this to detect if a metric is split into multiple TCP packets.
+On disconnect, even the remaining (non terminated with `\n`) buffer, is processed.

 #### UDP packets

-When sending multiple packets over UDP, it is important not to exceed the network MTU (ususally 1500 bytes minus a few bytes for the headers).
+When sending multiple packets over UDP, it is important not to exceed the network MTU (usually 1500 bytes minus a few bytes for the headers). netdata will accept UDP packets up to 9000 bytes, but the underlying network will not exceed MTU.

-Be careful when you run multiple statsd instances on the same server.
-The UDP port will be shared among all of them, so only a part of the metrics will be received by netdata statsd.

 ## configuration